-The ISL62773 supports the SVI2 ability for the processor to manipulate the load line slope of the Core and Northbridge VRs independently using the serial VID interface.
+The ISL6277 supports the SVI2 ability for the processor to manipulate the load line slope of the Core and Northbridge VRs independently using the serial VID interface.
 The slope manipulation applies to the initial load line slope.
 A load line slope trim will typically coincide with a VOTF change.
-Refer to Table 11 for more information about the load line slope trim feature of the ISL62773.
+See Table 11 for more information about the load line slope trim feature of the ISL6277.